Policy Table of Contents

 Participants bear the responsibility of paying for any local transport needs not included in the itinerary.

 On occasion, rental properties may be used to house domestic travel participants.
-This mode of lodging must be approved by the Responsible Administrator, as well as the Vice President of Administration and Finance if a contract is required.
+This mode of lodging must be approved by the Responsible Administrator, as well as the Vice President of Finance if a contract is required.

-Accommodations for Participants with Disabilities
+Accommodations For Participants With Disabilities

 If a student participant with a disability requires accommodation to participate in the trip, the Trip Leader and Coordinator should contact the Dean of Students for assistance in providing reasonable accommodations.
-If the Trip Leader or a chaperone (as applicable) require accommodation for a disability to participate, the Director of Human Resources should be contacted.
+If the Trip Leader or a chaperone require accommodation for a disability to participate, the Director of Human Resources should be contacted.